Morzeux/LangBenchmarks/README.md

 At now benchmark support is for:

-C, C#, Java, JavaScript, PHP, Ruby, Python, Prolog, Common Lisp.
+C, Objective-C, C#, Java, Pascal, JavaScript, PHP, Ruby, Python, Perl, Bash, Prolog, Common Lisp.

 More languages are comming soon...